 Self-employed plans can be established by any individual who is self-employed on a part-time or full-time basis, as well as by sole proprietorships and partnerships (who are considered “employees” for the purpose of participating in these plans).

-Unlike IRAs, which limit tax-deductible contributions to $5,500 per year (in 2014), self-employed plans allow you to save as much as $52,000 of your net self-employment income in 2014, depending on the type of self-employed plan you adopt.
+Unlike IRAs, which limit tax-deductible contributions to $5,500 per year (in 2016, the same as in 2015), self-employed plans allow you to save as much as $53,000 of your net self-employment income in 2016 (unchanged from 2015), depending on the type of self-employed plan you adopt.

 Contributions to a self-employed plan may be tax deductible up to certain limits.
 These contributions, along with any gains made on the plan investments, will accumulate tax deferred until you withdraw them.